CourseHeroGrp1/Crumble/planning/project_plan.md

 id | SERIAL | primary key
 sub_id | INTEGER | foreign key to sub tab
 details | VARCHAR(40) | task description
+completed_at | TIMESTAMP | date the task was completed
 created_at | TIMESTAMP | when task was created

 ### notes